 I am a freelance illustrator and designer living in Madison, Wisconsin.

 I love to draw so I practice all the time.
 I am a prolific illustrator and graphic designer.
-I want to be one of those people who can draw anything.
-I have piles of sketchbooks filled with illustrations, characters, vignettes, drawings, paintings, doodles and ideas.
+I have shelves of sketchbooks filled with illustrations, characters, vignettes, drawings, paintings, doodles and ideas.
 I love to create nature illustrations, animal art, surface pattern collections, maps and hand lettering.
-I am currently illustrating a series of children’s pictures books for an author I met at a women’s networking event.
+I am currently illustrating a series of children’s picture books for an author I met at a women’s networking event.

-I earned a degree in graphic design and illustration and I also have a bachelor’s degree in journalism and a degree as a paralegal.
+I have a degree in graphic design and illustration, a bachelor’s degree in journalism and a degree as a paralegal.

-I am well-versed in Adobe Illustrator, Photoshop and InDesign, and Procreate.
+I am well-versed in Adobe Illustrator, Photoshop, InDesign and Procreate.
 I have a day job so I have been focusing on traditional illustrations lately to get a break from the computer.

 My heroes are Beatrix Potter, English writer, illustrator, natural scientist and conservationist, best known for her children’s books featuring animals, such as those in The Tale of Peter Rabbit.